issoupadrink/cardano-rest-api-tests/src/test/README.md

 ### Data Intensive

 Tests to run schema validation against all endpoints but with `n` values.
 This takes some time to complete because of a 1s delay between each call in order to prevent accidental load testing!

+### Oracle

+Oracle tests compare two versions of the RestAPI to ensure Data Parity.
+Note, this won't identify legacy errors but will identify regressions.
+Known breaking changes will cause these tests to fail, and they should be ignored or updated accordingly.
+You can set the Oracle in `config.properties`.

 ## Simulations